rahul-sb/SLAMusingGTSAM/README.md

 Top View from DataMapping dataset
 ![Side view of Result from DataMapping](https://drive.google.com/uc?export=view&id=1VRtdg9xIld4bH2ADVM27WGWV6DxUIHf7)

+The green \* represents the corners of the tags.
+The blue \* represents the location of the quadcopter.
+The blue line that connects two blue \* represents the translation of quadcopter from one state to another.
+The three perpendicular lines on the blue \* represent the orientation of the quadcopter.

 *To have a look at results from other flight patterns have a look at the ProjectReport.pdf in the "/Results" folder.*